yoganandasp15/LIC_BEC456B_Lab/Experiment-01-CS-Amplifier/Report.md

 * The frequency response confirmed an operational bandwidth up to **79.6 MHz** driven by the 1pF load.
 * Here by fundamental principle , its observed to make the MOSFET work in Saturation in almost linear part to get maximum gain.
 Hence the operating window should be chosen correctly and the Q point should set in such a way for the Vds, such that there will not be any distortion or clipped part of the output signal.
 Basically to allow full 360 deg swing for any changes in my voltage within the Vgs window.

-Hence a CS Amplifier of Vgs = 0.9V, W = 2.75um , L = 180nm , Vdd = 1.5V and Rd = 2.25k is designed and verified for power budget of P = 0.5mW.
+Hence a CS Amplifier of VGS = 0.9V, W = 2.75um , L = 180nm , VDD = 1.5V and RD = 2.25k is designed and verified for power budget of P = 0.5mW.